VoronDesign/VoronUsers/printer_mods/elcrni/Trident_Internal_Spool_Holder/README.md

 ## Important Note:
-This mod works on Trident 300 and 350 builds ONLY.
+**This mod works on Trident 300 and 350 builds ONLY**.
 250 build simply has no space needed to accomodate the holder and the spool.
 Sliding 8mm linear guides allow for adjustable spool width, up to 75mm wide rolls.

 ## Changelog